Mazurkas, Op. 6 (Chopin): No. 2 in C♯ minor

-The second mazurka of the set, in C-sharp minor, is quite an outwardly dance-like piece, with a triple meter and bass line characteristic of a waltz.
+The second mazurka of the set, in C♯ minor, is quite an outwardly dance-like piece, with a triple meter and bass line characteristic of a waltz.
 It starts with a slow introduction characterised by the play between the inner voices.
 The principal theme, returning a couple of times, although in slightly altered form, has a lyrical and almost melancholy character.
 The second theme makes use of the Lydian mode.
 The trio section provides a contrast with a more joyous theme.
 This then quickly fades into the opening introduction measures and the mazurka ends after the main theme is repeated twice.
 It lasts around two and a half minutes.